unmojang/drasl/doc/configuration.md

   - `Enable`: Boolean.
 Default value: `true`.
   - `SizeLimitKiB`: Maximum size of a request body in kibibytes.
 Integer.
 Default value: `8192`.
 - `LogRequests`: Log each incoming request on stdout.
 Boolean.
 Default value: `true`.
 - `[[FallbackAPIServers]]`: Allows players to authenticate using other API servers.
 For example, say you had a Minecraft server configured to authenticate players with your Drasl instance.
-You could configure Mojang's API as a fallback, and a player signed in with either a Drasl account or a Mojang account could play on your server. **Mixed authentication does not work with Minecraft servers that have `enforce-secure-profile=true` in server.properties.
+You could configure Mojang as a fallback, and a player signed in with either a Drasl account or a Mojang account could play on your server. **Mixed authentication does not work with Minecraft servers that have `enforce-secure-profile=true` in server.properties.
 Mixed authentication does not work with `SignPublicKeys = true` on Minecraft 1.21+.** See [recipes.md](recipes.md) for example configurations.

   - You can configure any number of fallback API servers, and they will be tried in sequence, in the order they appear in the config file.
 By default, none are configured.
   - `Nickname`: A name for the API server.
 String.
 Example value: `"Mojang"`.
+  - **Configure only one of the following options**:
+    - `DiscoveryURL`: Used to configure Mojang as a fallback API server.
+The URL of the `/minecraft/client` endpoint on the fallback discovery server.
+String.
+Example value: `"https://discovery.minecraftservices.com/minecraft/client"`.
+    - `AuthlibInjectorURL`: Used to configure authlib-injector-compatible API servers, for example another Drasl instance, Blessing Skin/LittleSkin, or Ely.by.
+The URL of the authlib-injector API root.
+Often, `curl -I https://myauthserver.example.com | grep -i x-authlib-injector-api-location` will show the correct URL to use.
+See [recipes.md](recipes.md) for the `AuthlibInjectorURLs` for common API servers.
+String.
+Example value: `"https://otherdrasl.example.com/authlib-injector"`.
+    - Legacy: `DiscoveryURL` and `AuthlibInjectorURL` should cover most cases, but specifying individual URLs and `SkinDomains` is still supported:
       - `AccountURL`: The URL of the "account" server.
 String.
 Example value: `"https://api.mojang.com"`.
       - `SessionURL`: The URL of the "session" server.
 String.
 Example value: `"https://sessionserver.mojang.com"`.
       - `ServicesURL`: The URL of the "services" server.
 String.
 Example value: `"https://api.minecraftservices.com"`.
       - `SkinDomains`: Array of domains where skins are hosted.
-For authlib-injector-compatible API servers, the correct value should be returned by the root of the API, e.g. go to [https://example.com/yggdrasil](https://example.com/yggdrasil) and look for the `skinDomains` field.
 Array of strings.
 Example value: `["textures.minecraft.net"]`.

   - `CacheTTLSec`: Time in seconds to cache API server responses.
 This option is set to `0` by default, which disables caching.
 For authentication servers like Mojang which may rate-limit, it's recommended to at least set it to something small like `60`.
 Integer.
 Default value: `600` (10 minutes).
   - `DenyUnknownUsers`: Don't allow clients using this authentication server to log in to a Minecraft server using Drasl unless there is a Drasl user with the client's player name.
 This option effectively allows you to use Drasl as a whitelist for your Minecraft server.
 You could allow users to authenticate using, for example, Mojang's authentication server, but only if they are also registered on Drasl.
 Boolean.
 Default value: `false`.
   - `EnableAuthentication`: Allow Minecraft clients using this authentication server to log in to a Minecraft server using Drasl.
 Disable this option if you, for example, want to use `ForwardSkins = true` but don't want to allow authentication from the fallback API server.
 Boolean.
 Default value: `true`.